A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Shortest Path Construction

 \begin{remark} Note that only the listed classes are possible using a single intermediary surface.
 For example, connecting an inner sphere at the initial configuration with a left sphere at the final configuration is not possible.
 A cylindrical surface cannot be used because the outward normal directions differ: $-\mathbf{U}$ for the inner sphere and $-\mathbf{Y}$ for the left sphere.
 Since the normal vector remains constant across cylindrical, spherical, and frustum surfaces, none of these can bridge the two spheres.
 A planar surface also doesn’t work, as there is no common tangent plane between the two.
 For instance, the $\mathbf{T}-\mathbf{Y}$ plane is tangent to the inner sphere but not to the left sphere (see Fig.~\ref{fig: 3D_config}).
-Therefore, using a single intermediary surface, we can only connect either a pair of pitch spheres or a pair of yaw spheres, not a mix of both. \end{remark}
+Therefore, using a single intermediary surface, we can only connect either a pair of pitch spheres or a pair of yaw spheres, not a mix of both.
+The underlying reason is that $\mathbf{X},$ $\mathbf{T},$ $\mathbf{Y},$ and $\mathbf{U}$ must be continuous.
+The same argument applies for using an intermediary sphere as the tangential sphere to the initial and final spheres, i.e., only a right sphere can be used to connect two left spheres. \end{remark}

 \begin{remark} Although it is possible to connect a pair of spheres of the same type (e.g., inner–inner) using a plane, we do not consider such paths in this paper.
 This is because the planar connection is a special case of the cylindrical connection.
 This is because a plane can be wrapped into a cylinder without changing the path length or violating the curvature constraints.
 We discuss this preservation property in more detail when introducing the cylindrical path construction in the next section. \end{remark}